 There are two versions of Lahmacun.
 One is a thin crust and the size is as big as a plate.
 The other one is also thin crust, but as big as your palm and only made in the Tarsus district of Mersin city.
 In general, it serves with parsley, lemon, and chopped raw onions and with the Ayran and/or Şalgam as a side drink option.

 The Story of Lahmacun

-We don’t have any written records about how and when it has entered Turkish or Ottoman cuisine.
+We don’t have any written records about how and when it first entered Turkish or Ottoman cuisine.
 We only know that after it entered our cuisine, the size of it has changed.
-If you go to any Middle Eastern country, you will see that classic ‘Lahmacun’ is as big as your palm and they have a thickness between 0.5 cm and 1cm, however, in Turkey, the thinnest one is considered as the best one.
+If you go to any Middle Eastern country, you will see that the classic Lahmacun is as big as your palm and they have a thickness between 0.5 cm and 1cm, however, in Turkey, the thinnest one is considered the best one.
 I know this because I have visited some of the border villages of Turkey.

 Where to eat Lahmacun?

 If you want to eat Lahmacun, I suggest you go to Borsam Taşfırın in İstanbul.
 And for Fındık Lahmacun, I suggest you try Sofioğlu Fındık Lahmacun restaurant in Tarsus.

 From the below photo; you can see the size difference between them.
 The recipe that I shared below belongs to the bigger size one which is Lahmacun.

 - 2 tomatoes finely grated